-Laminitis is a painful condition of the lamellae within the equine hoof, which affects up to a third of equids (the horse family) during their lifetime.
-For example, in the UK, an estimated 96,000 horses / ponies develop laminitis annually.
-Historically the standard approach to laminitis has been to simply manage the hoof damage.
+Laminitis is a painful condition of the lamellae (the attachments that provide support between the hoof wall and the pedal bone) within the equine hoof, which affects up to a third of equids (the horse family) during their lifetime.
+For example, in the UK, an estimated 96,000 horses/ponies develop laminitis annually.
+Historically, the standard approach to laminitis has been to simply manage the hoof damage.
 However, the group's research demonstrated that in fact endocrine disease is the most prevalent cause of laminitis, directing efforts towards the investigation and treatment of the underlying cause of the disease.

 In 2007, Professor Cathy McGowan pioneered the experimental hyperinsulinaemic model of laminitis, proving the link between insulin dysregulation (which causes hyperinsulinaemia) and laminitis.
 However, systematic epidemiological and clinical research was required in order to change industry practice.

 Their research revealed the high prevalence and importance of the underlying endocrine diseases, pituitary pars intermedia dysfunction (PPID; formerly known as Cushing’s disease) and equine metabolic syndrome (EMS) that cause insulin dysregulation and the vast majority of naturally occurring laminitis.